mayybee/kevthema/content/work/canary/index.md

 featuredImage: "./cover.jpg"
 role: "Lead Product Designer"
 description: "As Lead Product Designer at NYC startup Canary, I worked on initiatives across product and marketing.
 The most impactful of these was a complete redesign of the mobile and web apps as the business transitioned from a one-time-sales to a SaaS model."
-intro: "Canary is your window into your home.
-I led a redesign of the mobile and web apps, and a reboot of our messaging and brand to reflect a the service-led paradigm of the IoT landscape."
+intro: "When I first talked with Jon Troutman, Co-founder of Canary in 2018, I was immediately intrigued by the predicament the IoT startup was in.
+The company’s design-led hardware and software had built up a devoted following of early-adopters, but the business was staggering under the weight of its rapidly-growing server costs.
+<br><br>
+To thrive, the company needed to rethink its business model from the ground up.
+I was brought on by Jon as Lead Product Designer to drive product and growth intiatives as Canary transitioned into a service-led company and leader in the IoT home security space."
-activelink: true
+activelink: false
 team: ["Maciej Szelazek", "Marc DeBartolomeis", "Amruta Gosavi", "Michael Klein"]
 worktype: ["Product Design", "Product Management"]
 companysize: "55 people"
 ---

 I joined Canary as a Product Designer in July 2018, and took on a Lead Product Design role mid-2019.

 During this time, the business transitioned from a one-time hardware sales model to a SaaS model.
 Other IoT security companies, like Google's Nest and Ring were made similar strides.

 The overarching challenge of the Product, Design and Engineering teams was to alter the trajectory of a company that had been built on the strengths of its products - aesthetics and hardware capabilities, towards that of a service company.